 Chicago, IL 60606-3182

 Clinical facilities now require students to undergo criminal background checks and drug testing.
 Students will be responsible for the cost of these checks and tests.
-Anyone excluded from clinical facilities as a result of positive background checks or drug testing will not be re-assigned to another facility.
-A student excluded from clinical facilities will not be able to complete all clinical requirements of the program and must withdraw from the program.
-In addition the American Registry of Radiologic Technologists requires disclosure of any conviction, felony or misdemeanor, on the registry application.
+Students excluded from clinical facilities as a result of positive background checks or drug testing will not be re-assigned to another facility.
+A student excluded from clinical facilities will not be able to complete clinical requirements of the program and must withdraw from the program.
+In addition, the American Registry of Radiologic Technologists requires disclosure of any conviction, felony or misdemeanor, on the registry application.
 At the sole discretion of the Registry, convictions may disqualify the student from the registry examination.
 Applicants with a felony or misdemeanor conviction should file a pre-application with the American Registry of Radiologic Technologists to determine registry eligibility prior to enrolling in the program (see the ARRT link below).

-Robin T. Cornett, M.A.Ed., RT(R)(CV)
+Robin T. Cornett, MA.Ed, RT(R)(CV)

 (828) 327-7000, ext.
 4074

-Office: REP 250
+Office: REP 228

-Scott Vandevander, B.S., RT(R)
+Scott Vandevander, BS, RT(R)

 (828) 327-7000, ext.
 4075

-Office: REP 251
+Office: REP 229

-Joan Hoke, B.M., RT(R)(CT)(M)
+Joan Hoke, BM, RT(R)(CT)(M)